opral/monorepo/README.md

 Manage translations in a simple web interface and push changes to your repository.

-- [x] works with existing translation files
+✅ works with existing translation files </br>
-- [x] git workflows like pull requests
+✅ git workflows like pull requests </br>
-- [x] no hosting, no sync pipelines
+✅ no hosting, no sync pipelines </br>
-- [x] no extra accounts
+✅ no extra accounts </br>

 <img width="500" src="https://cdn.jsdelivr.net/gh/inlang/inlang/assets/editor-example.png"/>